This article also applies to the following legacy products:

 - Finally, take a Camera

-view to see our results so far.
+view to see the results so far.

 Now that we have created our walls and railings, as well as specified the overall main pitch for the structure, all that is left is to define the front railing.